Watch a video about measles. This may take a few moments to load.

 Watch this video about measles and vaccination.
 This video may take a few moments to load.

-Symptoms usually take around 7 to 10 days to appear after you have caught the virus.
+Symptoms usually take about 7 to 10 days to appear after you've caught the virus.

 Symptoms of measles